figaw/praqma.com/_posts/2015-10-17-linkckecker-jekyll-flavor.md

 author: Lars Kruse
 ---

+UPDATE: Updated alongside the parser, now picks up warnings with newlines in their messages.
+{: .highlight}

 This parser is designed to parse the CSV output from LinkChecker.
 It assumes that the source of the website that is being parsed is available in the `_site` directory of the workspace.
 `_site` is the Jekyll default, but it can be overridden.